bbenchoff/bbenchoff.github.io/pages/Babelscope.md

 ### Comparison to Related Works

+The Babelscope is not without historical precedent. <<<blah something someting>>>

+The closest thing to Babelscope is [stoke](https://github.com/StanfordPL/stoke) from the Stanford Programming Languages Group.
+This uses random search to explore program transformations, but not a program _space_.
+It's a bounded search, looking for novel or interesting permutations of interesting algorithms, but it's not really for discovering algorithms _in_ random data.
+Although, I'm using Bablescope to find sorting algorithms, so the comparison between it an Stoke is really six of one, half a dozen of the other.

 In literature, there are a few analogs to what I'm doing here.
 [Borges' _The Library of Babel_](https://en.wikipedia.org/wiki/The_Library_of_Babel) is the most obvious and where this project steals its name.
 It's a short story, just go read it now, but the basic premise is that the universe is a library filled with random books.
 There's a cult searching for the library index, and another cult destroying books that don't make sense.
 Just go read it.

 There's also Victor Pelevin's _iPhuck 10_, Russian fiction that [cannot be easily translated into English](https://rustrans.exeter.ac.uk/2020/10/23/translating-the-uncanny-valley-victor-pelevins-iphuck-10/) because the main character is an LLM trained on the entire corpus of Russian literature.
 [The summaries and commentatry](https://r0l.livejournal.com/921339.html) around this work talk about "Random Code Programming", which is exactly what I'm doing here. _iPhuck 10_ uses quantum computers, but the idea is the same -- look at the space of random programs and see what pops out.
 I'd like to mention that I have not read _iPhuck 10_ because I can't; I don't speak Russian and I'm certainly not well-versed in Russian literature.
-But I watch _Star Trek VI_ because I like Shakespeare so I'd be interested in a translation.
+But I like _Star Trek VI_ because it's a Shakespearean space opera, so I'd be interested in a translation.

 ### Finally...